HabchiSarra/GitHubMiner/README.md

 ## Build

-To build the jar, use the command `mvn assembly:assembly`
+To build the jar, use the command `mvn package`